parkerpierpont/lox-lang/README.md

 1. Working safely with Trait objects and downcasting.
 2. Implementing a visitor pattern for expressions, objects, and statements.

+This is only to satisfy my own interest in scanning and parsing, mostly – so work on this will be most likely incomplete, and changes will be few-and-far between.

 ### Running

 Currently, this only runs by pointing the interpreter to a file.
 You'll need [`cargo`](https://www.rust-lang.org/learn/get-started) installed on your system (rustup will install it for you).

 **Example:**

-`cd` into the root of the repo, and run:
+`cd` into `./interpreted`, and run:

 ```shell
 cargo run -- ./test/function.lox